-While we have no indication that there has been any fraud as a result of this incident, CCBC reminds its employees and clients to remain vigilant in reviewing financial account statements on a regular basis for any fraudulent activity.
+While we have no indication that there has been any fraud as a result of this incident, out of an abundance of caution commencing on May 19, 2025, CCBC notified individuals whose information may have been included in the files accessed by the unauthorized party.
+Notified individuals have been provided with best practices to protect their information, and individuals whose Social Security numbers were contained in the impacted files have been offered complimentary credit monitoring.
 CCBC also recommends that its clients review the explanation of benefits statements that they receive from their health insurance providers and follow up on any items not recognized.

 As a team of dedicated and caring professionals, CCBC understands the importance of safeguarding individual personal information.
 CCBC remains fully committed to maintaining the privacy of personal information in our possession, and upon learning of the event, CCBC took immediate action to protect the individual personal information it maintains.
-CCBC continually evaluates and modifys its practices to enhance the security and privacy of personal information and are taking measures to augment its existing cybersecurity.
+CCBC continually evaluates and modifies its practices to enhance the security and privacy of personal information and are taking measures to augment its existing cybersecurity.

-For further questions or additional information regarding this incident, please contact the dedicated tollfree response line 833-215-2889.
-The response line is available Monday through Friday, 9:00am until 9:00pm Eastern time.
+For further questions or additional information regarding this incident, please contact the dedicated toll-free response line 833-215-2889.
+The response line is available Monday through Friday, 9:00 am until 9:00 pm Eastern time.